Nathanllee1/Tabify/README.md

 ### Webscraping

 Once the website gets the current song playing, it will run a search on Ultimate Guitar and return the results for chords that the user can pick from.
-Ultimate guitar doesn’t have an API, so we’ll have to implement this manually using a javascript web scraping library.
+Ultimate Guitar doesn’t have an API, so we’ll have to implement this manually using a javascript web scraping library.

 We could either do this on the frontend or backend.